ethereum/ethereum-org-website/src/content/upgrades/merge/index.md

 The Beacon Chain was not originally processing Mainnet transactions.
 Instead, it was reaching consensus on its own state by agreeing on active validators and their account balances.
 After extensive testing, it became time for the Beacon Chain to reach consensus on real world data.
 After The Merge, the Beacon Chain became the consensus engine for all network data, including execution layer transactions and account balances.

 The Merge represented the official switch to using the Beacon Chain as the engine of block production.
-Mining is no longer be the means of producing valid blocks.
+Mining is no longer the means of producing valid blocks.
 Instead, the proof-of-stake validators have adopted this role and are now responsible for processing the validity of all transactions and proposing blocks.

 No history was lost in The Merge.
 As Mainnet merged with the Beacon Chain, it also merged the entire transactional history of Ethereum.